neski321/E-Store-revamp/README.md

 - **Enhanced Validation**: Real-time form validation and error handling
 - **Mobile Optimization**: Fully responsive design for all devices

+### Today's Updates (Latest Release)
+- **Profile Picture Upload**: Users can now upload and manage profile pictures
+  - 10MB upload limit for profile pictures
+  - Automatic image optimization and resizing
+  - Fallback to user initials when no picture is set
+  - Real-time preview and error handling
+  - Integration with existing Cloudflare R2 service

+- **Favorites Page Enhancement**:
+  - Fixed favorites not displaying issue
+  - Added "Add to Checkout" button replacing "Remove" button
+  - Enhanced user experience with better navigation
+  - Added refresh functionality for favorites
+  - Improved error handling and user feedback

+- **Backend API Improvements**:
+  - Added support for filtering products by multiple IDs (`/api/products/?ids=1,2,3`)
+  - New profile picture upload endpoint (`/api/upload-profile-picture/`)
+  - Enhanced authentication headers for all API calls
+  - Improved error handling and validation

+- **UI/UX Improvements**:
+  - Profile pictures display in navbar with fallback to initials
+  - Enhanced favorites page with better visual design
+  - Added success/error messaging throughout the app
+  - Improved responsive design for all components
+  - Better loading states and user feedback

+- **Security & Performance**:
+  - Enhanced authentication for all API endpoints
+  - Improved image upload validation and security
+  - Better error handling and user feedback
+  - Optimized image processing and delivery

 ---

 **Note**: This is a production-ready e-commerce application with all essential features implemented.
-The application includes advanced admin features, image management, and comprehensive user experience improvements.
+The application includes advanced admin features, image management, profile picture system, and comprehensive user experience improvements.
 Make sure to configure all environment variables and external services before deployment.